 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

 Staff – regular all staff briefings and periodic staff surveys are completed in the interests of effective two-way communication and a recognition of the need to motivate and retain a highly experienced and expert workforce.
+With the impact of COVID-19, nearly all colleagues are currently working remotely both in the UK and US.
+Staff numbers have been consistent and business as usual has been maintained without anyone being furloughed or made redundant and without any pay cuts or reductions in working hours.

 Partners – Intercede works closely with some of the leading industry IT majors and is looking to form more partnerships, from which a commercial relationship could result in a significant increase in sales revenues.
+Partners can join the Intercede Connect Partner Programme to gain access to robust sales, co-marketing and technical training that ensures members’ teams are knowledgeable on the software whilst driving incremental revenue streams.
+Members also have access to support materials and products to help meet the growing demand for strong authentication.

 Customers – Intercede works with some of the largest organisations in the world.
 We continue to endeavour to engage and communicate to meet the current and future needs of existing and potential future customers as the need for enhanced IT security becomes more and more clear.
+To combat decreasing physical customer interaction during the COVID-19 pandemic, Intercede has continued to push ahead with three important customer focused initiatives: Customer Advisory Board (CAB), Customer Satisfaction Survey and the Customer Portal.

 Shareholders – see 2) above.